Innovation with purpose

 We’re supplying:

-- MTM®45-1, a benchmark carbon-fiber prepreg used across the aviation industry for its exceptional mechanical performance and thermal resistance
+- MTM®45-1, carbon-fiber prepreg and FM® 209-1 Resin are used across the aviation industry for their exceptional mechanical performance

-- Structural adhesives like FusePly® and AeroPaste®, engineered for secure, efficient assembly
+- Structural adhesives like AeroPaste®, engineered for secure, efficient assembly

 These materials are used throughout the aircraft’s structure, including the fuselage, engine pods, pilot capsule, and more.